Michael Jones (entrepreneur): Science Inc.

 In 2011, Jones launched technology startup studio Science Inc. Jones spent much of his time working with the companies’ CEOs and investors on strategy, growth and business development.
 In 2011, Dollar Shave Club launched with investments from Science Inc. Science was Dollar Shave Club’s first investor, before the startup raised a $1 million seed round in March 2012.

-Other startups that have come from Science include Liquid Death, DogVacay, Hello Society, HomeHero, FameBit, Delicious, Playhaven, Kyoku, and Quarterly.
-His exits in 2016 include Science portfolio companies HelloSociety (acquired by The New York Times), FameBit (acquired by Google) and Dollar Shave Club (acquired by Unilever).
+Other startups that have come from Science include Liquid Death, where Jones sits on the board; DogVacay (acquired by Rover); HelloSociety (acquired by The New York Times); HomeHero; FameBit (acquired by Google and rebranded as YouTube BrandConnect); Delicious; Playhaven (acquired by RockYou); Kyoku (acquired by TheFeed); and Quarterly.
+His exits in 2016 included Science portfolio companies HelloSociety (acquired by The New York Times), and Dollar Shave Club (acquired by Unilever).

 In 2017, Science Inc. launched its initial coin offering for its blockchain-focused incubator, Science Blockchain.
 It was the first incubator to do so.

 In February 2018, Science Inc. closed on $75 million for its venture fund with traditional limited partners, including a fund of funds, sovereign wealth funds, foundations, and other institutional investors.
 The capital will be used to back breakaway companies coming out of Science's incubators, co-invest in deals that were not seeded by Science, and will be used to co-invest alongside other venture investors.